hmcts/ops-runbooks/aks/redeploying-aks-clusters.md

 ### Production

-#### Day before deployment of a cluster
+#### Day or hours before deployment of a cluster

 It is important to identify applications with underlying issues and allow sufficient time for teams to acknowledge or fix issues before proceeding with cluster rebuild.
 - To identity failed Helm releases, run `kubectl get hr -A | grep -v Succeeded`
-- To identify failed pods, run `kubectl --context prod-00-aks get pods -A | grep -v Completed | grep -v Running`
+- To identify failed pods, run `kubectl get pods -A | grep -v Completed | grep -v Running`
 - Investigate failed helm releases and missing pods as required
 - For failed helm releases where pods are not deployed, test if rolling back `helm rollback` is successful (which helps narrows down issue is specific to current release)
 - For failed pods, investigate root cause and discuss with teams as required (e.g. pods not starting due to missing keyvault secrets)